deserat/hackthefed/docs/source/index.rst

 * *delete_rejected_content*: Deletes those objects marked as *rejected* in the moderation queue.
 * *create_default_banned_words*: Creates a set of default banned words.
+* *approve_content*: Approves all pending content in moderation queue.

 Tests
 =====